trendev/nfr-jql-command-generator/README.md

 ### 3. Check the Output

 After running the program, a file named `NFR_JQL_Scripts.csv` will be created in the root directory containing the JQL commands for each NFR label.

+## Disclaimer

+The CSV export includes double quotes around the JQL command to ensure compatibility with CSV format standards.
+This is necessary to ensure that the CSV file can be correctly imported into tools such as Excel or other spreadsheet applications.
+Without these double quotes, the file might not be correctly parsed by such tools.